dhc-barnard/tutorials/WordPress Basics.md

 <p align="center">
   <img src="/images/wordpress/10-tags.png" width="600" alt="Display of how to add tags on post">
-  </br><i>The alt text can be added through the image settings that pop up as a sidebar when you add an image to your post.</i>
+  </br><i>Tags can be added in the post settings.
+You can add multiple tags by separating each with a comma or using the Enter key.</i>
 </p>
 *As an author you can create new tags in the document settings sidebar toggled by the gears on the top bar.
 You can also select which category you want your post to fall under.*